protoloft/klipper_z_calibration/README.md

 #   probing sample.
 The default is false.
 ```

-**HINT: The settings about probing from this section do not apply to the probing on the
+>:bulb: **INFO:** The settings about probing from this section do not apply to the probing on the
-bed, since the script just calls the probe there to do it's job.
+>bed, since the script just calls the probe there to do it's job.
 Only the first fast down
-probing is covered by this script directly.**
+>probing is covered by this script directly.

 ### Bed Mesh